 One more option at your disposal to help your computer resolve internal issues is to repair your disk permissions.
 Essentially, this forces your Mac to return to its default permissions and ensure everything is running in the way the macOS expects it to, which prevents applications from malfunctioning.

-If you find yourself exhausted from manual troubleshooting, try CleanMyMac X. This app is a simple but effective way to target and resolve your cursor and other issues at once.
+If you find yourself exhausted from manual troubleshooting, try CleanMyMac.
+This app is a simple but effective way to target and resolve your cursor and other issues at once.

-Maintenance scan in CleanMyMac X helps repair disk permissions and free up RAM while flushing your cache at the same time.
+Performance scan in CleanMyMac helps repair disk permissions and run maintenance tasks while flushing your DNS cache at the same time.
 The app is also equipped with a handy Uninstaller, which allows you to select and uninstall any problematic applications.

 To perform maintenance, follow these steps: